FarronF/limerick-council-meetings/meetings/2021/05/17-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th April 2021.md

 secondary routes.
 The review will also take into consideration the possibility of providing

-a service to housing estates in the District.---
+a service to housing estates in the District.
+---
 5

 **7.Question submitted by Councillor E. Secas**